aica-technology/modulo/source/modulo_interfaces/README.md

 The predicate collection message contains a vector of predicate messages as well as the name of the node that emits the predicates.

+### Assignment

+The assignment message contains the assignment name and the value (a parameter value) as well as the name of the node that emits the assignment.

 ## Services

 Modulo classes provide a simplified method to add services which trigger a pre-defined callback function.